 I want to close this discussion by suggesting that if we look at the big picture within the recent scientific literature, we can see something of a suspicious trend.
 From deterministic neuroscientism to evolutionary psychology or universal Darwinism, we see scientists painting a picture of man that effectively reduces his/her freedom.
-In other words, there is something about recent scientific trends indicating a preference for seeing ourselves as pre-determined mechanistic machines or acting on principles of natural or sexual selection; our actions are thus seen as reflexive, or in many ways, outside of our control.
+There is something about recent scientific trends indicating a preference for seeing ourselves as psychobiological machines passively shaped by either the environment and/or principles of natural and sexual selection; our actions are thus seen as reflexive, or in many ways, outside of our control.

 - Arnason, G. (2011).
 Neuroscience, free will and moral responsibility.
 TRAMES: A Journal of the Humanities & Social Sciences, 15(65/60), 2, 147-155.

 - Habermas, J. (2007).
 The language game of responsible agency and the problem of free will: How can epistemic dualism be reconciled within ontological monism?
 Philosophical Explorations, 10(1), 13-46.